RodeoYeeHa/behave2unitgen/README.md

     		return null;
     	}

-Now, we use DBUnit to read the Testdata out of the method "getInitData".
-This method reads the test data out of "getContactsBefore", which returns the testdata of the story.
+This time we use DBUnit to read the test data from the method getInitData().
+The method itself reads the test data from getContactsBefore(), which is implemented by behave2unitgen and returns the test data of the story.

 Lets start the test with gradle: